sherrli/Testing-Automation/README.md

 Test scripts written using Python3.7, Selenium API, chromedriver, geckodriver, and LastPass CLI.
 The webdriver object opens websites and and interacts with webelements.

-List of files in initial-tests
+List of files in Initial Tests
 ------------------------------
 spreadsheet_client.py
 basic_tests.py